cl4r3/Torts-NPC-Mod/Docs/2Hearts.md

 Time: *6am-8pm* (Leaving your house)
 Weather: Clear (Any season could work but honestly Winter may be the best one*

-//Part 1: Starts with Trinnie and Keahi coming to the farmers door
+//Part 1: Starts with Trinnie and Keahi coming up to the Farmer at the bus stop
 Trinnie: Hi Mr/Mrs @!
 Sorry to bother you but can you help us with something?
 Keahi: Yeah!
 Do you know what Turtles eat?
 *Farmer goes ?*